-Criteria or Specific Requirement - The University is responsible for establishing internal controls to reconcile federal grants to minimize the amount of time that cash from federal grant funds are held.
-The University is also responsible for establishing internal controls to ensure that financial statements are fairly presented in accordance with accounting principles generally accepted in the United States.
+Criteria or Specific Requirement - The University is responsible for establishing internal controls to reconcile federal grants to minimize the amount of time that cash from federal grant funds is held.
+The University is also responsible for establishing internal controls to ensure that financial statements are fairly presented in accordance with accounting principles generally accepted in the United States of America.